 - Your birth control is taken care of for up to 3 years.

 - It can be used while breastfeeding.

-- It can be used by women who can’t take estrogen.
+- It can be used by people who can’t take estrogen.

 Your provider can talk with you more about these benefits and whether the implant is the best choice for you.

-Many women get spotting in between periods or have longer, heavier periods.
+Many people get spotting in between periods or have longer, heavier periods.
 Often this lasts for the first 6 to 12 months of having an implant.
-For some women, this happens the whole time the implant is in.
-However, some women get no periods at all.
-Therefore, if you want the implant, you need to be okay with not knowing when you could get your periods or how long they could last.
+For some people, this happens the whole time the implant is in.
+However, some people get no periods at all.
+If you want the implant, you need to be okay with not knowing when you could get your periods or how long they could last.

 - A change in your sex drive

 - Marks or scarring on the skin over the implant

 - Weight gain